Joseph5610/fxradio/README.md

 :warning: **Native format for Windows/Unix OS is currently not built** Those builds have not been tested, but you can still try to build it yourself.

+# How to run the app

+Assuming you already downloaded the preferred distribution from [Releases](https://github.com/Joseph5610/fxradio-main/releases) page, there is just a few more steps to run the app.

+If you downloaded ZIP archive **release_osx.zip** that contains native app file for macOS:
+1. Extract the ZIP file to some location on your filesystem
+2. Locate FxRadio.app in the extracted folder and double click to run it.

+If you are presented with the dialog that the app is unsafe to run, don't worry.
+The app is in early stages of development and because of that the distribution is currently not signed.
+You just need to enable the app in your macOS System Preferences -> Security and Privacy tab

+If you are not on macOS and you have downloaded .jar files, beware, this distribution is not officially supported but allows you to run the app on any system that supports Java.
+1. Ensure that you have Java8 installed, as this is only supported Java version
+2. Locate the downloaded fxRadio.jar file on your file system and navigate to this directory using command line.
+3. Check that java command points to JRE 1.8 installation - run the command  **java -version**
+3. If java version command returns 1.8.0_xyz, you can run the command **java -jar fxRadio.jar** and app should now start.

+As we didn't test the jar files on every OS, we cannot guarantee that app will run smoothly.
+You should expect bugs.

 # Build